LX1E Little Martin Travel Guitar Ultimate Review

-The Fishman Isys systems are available in three models, the preamp systems which features volume, tone shaping, and phase controls; a low profile control knobs and a pre-wired fishman sonic ore pickup.
+The Fishman Isys systems are available in three models, the preamp systems, which feature volume, tone shaping, and phase controls; low profile control knobs; and a pre-wired Fishman sonic ore pickup.

-The sound of the Martin Backpacker is equally good but not expected to be better than the Martin LX1E for obvious reasons.
+The sound of the Martin Backpacker is equally good but not expected to be better than the Martin LX1E for apparent reasons.

-The bass of the Martin Backpacker is not too convincing, but it’s portable and useful to strum but don’t expect to be heard clearly when finger-picking to a room full of people, and the finishing of the Martin Backpacker is not as prominent as that of the Martin LX1E.
+The bass of the Martin Backpacker is not too convincing.
+Still, it’s portable and valuable to strum.
+Don’t expect to be heard clearly when finger-picking in a room full of people, and the finishing of the Martin Backpacker is not as prominent as that of the Martin LX1E.

-Unlike the Martin LX1E which is made of Spruce top – which is a solid wood top, the Martin LXM is made entirely of HPL laminate except for the stratabond neck.
+Unlike the Martin LX1E, which is made of Spruce top – solid wood top, the Martin LXM is made entirely of HPL laminate except for the strata bound neck.
 The Martin LXM is less studied when compared to the LX1E.

-- The sound is clear and quite bright courtesy of the solid spruce top.
+- The sound is clear and bright, courtesy of the solid spruce top.

 - The Fishman Isys preamp allows you to control your sound.

 - The contour switch acts as an EQ when pressed but gives a full sound by boosting the bass and treble.